Modiwl WXP-3298:

 Description

-Oral presentation on the Final Recital programme lasting 15 minutes.
-Testing Learning Outcomes 1 and 4.
-To take place during the Assessment period of Semester 1 (January 2023)
+Oral presentation on the Final Recital programme of up to 15 minutes.
+Testing all Learning Outcomes.
+To take place during the Assessment period of Semester 1.

 Weighting